West Pomeranian Voivodeship: Demographics

-After Germany's defeat in World War II, the region became again part of Poland by way of the Potsdam Agreement, which created territorial changes demanded by the Soviet Union.
+After Germany's defeat in World War II, the region again became part of Poland under the Potsdam Agreement, which created territorial changes demanded by the Soviet Union.
 German settlement in Pomerania dates back to the 12th century.
-In 1945 with the defeat of Nazi Germany, any German-speaking communities located east of the Oder-Neisse Line were expelled abruptly changing the demographic makeup of much of the region.
+In 1945 with the defeat of Nazi Germany, all German-speaking communities located east of the Oder-Neisse Line were expelled, abruptly changing the demographic makeup of much of the region.

 In 1948, 67 percent of the populace originated from central Poland, Greater Poland and Pomerelia while 25 percent came from the Polish areas annexed by the Soviet Union.
 Another 6 percent returned to Poland from Western Europe.
-About 50,000 Ukrainians were forcefully resettled to West Pomerania in the Operation Vistula in 1947.
+About 50,000 Ukrainians were forcibly resettled to West Pomerania in the Operation Vistula in 1947.

 In the 16th and 17th centuries, some Scots settled in several towns of the current West Pomeranian Voivodeship, i.e. Wałcz, Biały Bór, Człopa and Gryfice, whereas in the 17th and 18th centuries French Huguenots settled in Stargard, Kołobrzeg, Szczecin and Gryfino.